Peripheral Artery Disease

-P.A.D. increases your risk of coronary heart disease, heart attack, stroke, and transient ischemic attack ("mini-stroke").
+P.A.D. increases your risk of ischemic heart disease, heart attack, stroke, and transient ischemic attack ("mini-stroke").
 Although P.A.D. is serious, it's treatable.
 If you have the disease, see your doctor regularly and treat the underlying atherosclerosis.
 P.A.D. treatment may slow or stop disease progress and reduce the risk of complications.
 Treatments include lifestyle changes, medicines, and surgery or procedures.
 Researchers continue to explore new therapies for P.A.D.

 - Atherosclerotic peripheral arterial disease

 - Leg cramps from poor circulation